Inaugural Conference, Global Research Alliance for Sustainable Finance and Investment

 Conference Programme Committee

 A conference fee of €250 applies to all presenters, discussants, and conference participants.
-There is no paper submission fee for the conferences.

 Hotel booking, venues and route description